A Personalized Mental Health Program At Copper Hills

 - Post-Traumatic Stress Disorder

 Recovery Ways offers unique treatment modalities that are integrated with traditional evidence-based therapies.
-These include sensory integration in state-of- the-art sensory rooms, vocational and educational support, brain mapping, equine psychotherapy and alumni support.
+These include sensory integration in state-of- the-art sensory rooms, vocational and educational support, psychotherapy and alumni support.
 Many of these therapies are designed to support patients in regaining their sense of safety, security, connection, trust, collaboration and emotional regulation; in addition to utilizing peer support as an integral component of recovery.
 These therapies assist in healing historical events and provide patients with the foundational tools necessary for long-term success in managing their mental health concerns long after their experience at Recovery Ways.

 Recovery Ways Campus